4 Easy Steps to Resurrect Your Social Media Presence

 The quality of your posts is just as important as their frequency.
 You can post all the updates you want – if they aren’t good, they won’t be read, period.
 And that isn’t just about the psychology of followers.
 That’s about the raw numbers, too.

-Facebook knows that most users would prefer to see content from friends and family first.
-Because of that, they now limit the amount of posts from businesses that actually appear in a person’s newsfeed.
+Facebook knows that most users would prefer to see content from friends and family first, and they now limit the amount of posts from businesses that appear in a person’s newsfeed.
 They have stated themselves that “of the 1,500+ stories a person might see whenever they log onto Facebook, the News Feed displays approximately 300.”
 How do they decide what people see and what they don’t?
 They say that showing more “high quality” content is part of it – you can read some of their guidelines on how exactly they define that here.

 For example: you post an update about your practice.
 You write it quickly, and the post has grammatical errors.
 It’s about an inside joke between members of your practice staff, and wasn’t written with your audience in mind.
 It doesn’t include an image, or a link to a piece of good content.
 It’s bare, sloppy, and doesn’t offer value to your followers.